NexusRaids/nexus-docs/docs/admin.md

    :header: "Command", "Description"
    :widths: 5, 20

+   ``!server change-nicknames``, "Use this to change the nicknames of every member in your server to their corresponding in-game name (only if set)."
    ``!server change-prefix <prefix>``, "Use this to change the prefix on your server."
    ``!server online-channel <channel>``, "Use this to set the channel in which you'll receive raids from other servers."
    ``!server raid-channel <channel>``, "Use this to set the channel in which raids will be posted.
 All other messages will be removed from this channel."